 Brazoria County worked with Salvation Army to begin to address the needs at their shelter.
-Due to the overwhelming volume of clients they see, the condition of the facilities have shown the wear.
-Community Development staff has worked closely with United Way to bring Coordinated Entry functionality to Brazoria County.
+Due to the overwhelming volume of clients they see, the condition of the facilities has shown the wear.
+Community Development staff has worked closely with United Way to bring Coordinated Entry functionality to Brazoria County, as well as participation in community outreach events to ensure County residents are aware of available resources.
 Brazoria County also attends various social service meetings and gathers information and comments on the processes of our department and the County as a whole in addressing the various needs of families.